 M – ScholarNet provides a solution that helps our clients by making their jobs easier.
 Their jobs are pertinent to helping students achieve their educational dreams and I personally benefited from our clients’ work while in college!

 S – Helping people who work in education.
 My wife is a teacher so I have a soft spot for anyone involved with education.

 What does a typical day at work look like for you?

 M – A typical day includes a lot of collaboration, meetings, calls, coffee, and many, many emails.
 I make sure all the components of a marketing project are moving and that my team has all the information they could possibly need to get their work done.
 Sam and I talk multiple times throughout a day to make sure we are on the same page and prioritizing the correct items to meet our clients’ needs.

 S – There are no typical days, which I like.
-Each day can be filled with future planning, brainstorming with the creative team, working with our sales team, assisting our client services team, and much more.
+Each day can be filled with future planning, brainstorming with the creative team, working with our sales team, assisting our care team, and much more.
 The variety of work is another reason I was drawn to a career in marketing.

 What is something you’ve learned from working with higher ed institutions?